 - Development of business case for Haematology Ward and Day Unit UHW this has been considered a high risk scheme for a number of years due to the facilities not meeting current JACIE standards.
 The delay to developing the scheme has been the inability to identify a suitable area which would also allow the development of Advanced Cell Therapy and Acute Oncology to be co-located.
 An option to relocate main OPD to Lakeside Wing and then redevelop the vacated area to provide Haematology etc is being developed. - Genomics completion of the works was due to be achieved in February 2023, with occupation of the new facility in April 2023.
 However, a number of major items has impacted on the programme including the finalisation of the IT infrastructure, changes to the M&E services to accommodate the increased IT hardware and delivery of products.
 The impact of these items has resulted in a revised completion date of April 2023 with an anticipated overspend of £0.649m, which is being discussed with WG. - UHL Engineering Infrastructure - the scheme is due for completion in January 2023 and is currently on programme at a cost of £5.875m - UHL Endoscopy Expansion This includes the provision of two additional endoscopy theatres and associated support facilities to meet JACIE standards, which was supported by £6.886m of WG funding, and was due for completion in August 2023.
 Due to the demise of the structural engineering consultant and the need to appoint a new company, the programme has been delayed by 10 weeks. - Wellbeing Hub at Penarth This scheme has been delayed considerably whilst discussions with the Vale of Glamorgan council have been progressing to establish the most appropriate configuration of the facility on site.
 A positive meeting held recently should enable the UHB to progress the scheme through the business case process. - Wellbeing Hub at Maelfa the main scheme was complete in June 2022, with the second phase i.e. demolition of Llanerdyn Health Centre and the construction of a new car park progressing.
 However, this phase has been delayed due to the discovery of asbestos in the ducts below the building and is now anticipated to complete in February 2023 and not December 2022.
 The additional costs associated with the delay are being managed within the overall project contingency. - Maternity Lifts No8&9 tenders have been returned and contracts are being prepared with start on site due to commence in January 2023.
-These lifts have been considered a high risk for some time. - Ward A4 Refurbishment and Fireworks The North side was complete on 9th October 2022 and the South side on the 31st October 2022, which are all in line with the winter plan agreed with Head of Operational Planning.
-There are some minor snagging items which will be completed by 7th November 2022. - HL Boiler & Flue Installation this scheme has been designed and tendered, and a submission to WG for slippage funding of £750k has been made.
+These lifts have been considered a high risk for some time. - CHL Boiler & Flue Installation this scheme has been designed and tendered, and a submission to WG for slippage funding of £750k has been made.
 This scheme has recently increased in its risk rating as the two remaining boilers have recently broken down and whilst repaired successfully on this occasion, the company have advised that parts of the boiler are obsolete.
-Should the UHB lose one of the boilers during the winter period this could affect patient services.

-Imaging Schemes - the team are currently overseeing four imaging schemes
+Should the UHB lose one of the boilers during the winter period this could affect patient services. - Imaging Schemes the team are currently overseeing four imaging schemes